algorandfoundation/ARCs/ARCs/arc-000N.md

     ...
 }
 ```

-2. A binary file consisting of the bytecode of the SmartSig Template
+2. A binary file containing the bytecode of the SmartSig Template

-These two artifact should contain enough information to produce an ABI style method that accepts as arguments all the template variables specified in the contract and produce the address of the expected SmartSig.
+These two artifact contain enough information to produce an ABI style method, accepting as arguments all the template variables specified in the Template.
+It can use this information to produce the address of the expected SmartSig.

 The ABI method signature **MUST** specify the types corresponding to those in the `template_variables` array.
 They **MAY** use type aliases as specified in [ARC-0004](TODO) but the encoding should use the two stack types (uint64/bytes).
 `populate(tmpl_var_1_type, tmpl_var_2_type, ...)byte[]`

 ### Populate

+This section contains some pseudocode to be implemented by a contract author or provided as part of this ARC

 > Note: For each variable inserted, the position in the bytcode will need to be offset by the length of the variable added in bytes.

-pseudocode:
+#### pseudocode:
 ```
 encode(val, typ):
     if typ == int:
         return encode_uint64(val)